William Henry Preece: Telegraphy

 In 1889 Preece assembled a group of men at Coniston Water in the Lake District in Lancashire and succeeded in transmitting and receiving Morse radio signals over a distance of about 1 mile (1.6 km) across water.

 Preece also developed a wireless telegraphy and telephony system in 1892.
 Preece developed a telephone system and implemented it in England.
 A similar telephone system was patented in the United States by Alexander Graham Bell in 1876.
 In 1885, Preece and Arthur West Heaviside (Oliver Heaviside's brother) experimented with parallel telegraph lines and an unwired telephone receiver, discovering radio induction (later identified with the effects of crosstalk).

 Preece blocked publication of some of Arthur and Oliver Heaviside's work.
 There was a long history of animosity between Preece and Oliver Heaviside.
-Heaviside considered Preece to be mathematically incompetent, an assessment supported by the biographer Paul J. Nahin: "Preece was a powerful government official, enormously ambitious, and in some remarkable ways, an utter blockhead."
+Oliver considered Preece to be mathematically incompetent, an assessment supported by the biographer Paul J. Nahin: "Preece was a powerful government official, enormously ambitious, and in some remarkable ways, an utter blockhead."
 Preece's motivations in suppressing Heaviside's work were more to do with protecting Preece's own reputation and avoiding having to admit error than any perceived faults in Heaviside's work.